 The large surface area of the lakes also makes them vulnerable to direct atmospheric pollutants that fall as rain, snow, or dust on the lake surface, or exchange as gases with the lake water.
 Outflows from the Great Lakes are relatively small (less than 1% per year) in comparison with the total volume of water.
 Pollutants that enter the lakes are retained in the system and become more concentrated with time.

-Addressing these problems is complicated by the fact that the Great Lakes Basin encompasses large parts of two nations, the United States and Canada.
+Addressing these problems is complicated by the fact that the Great Lakes Watershed encompasses large parts of two nations, the United States and Canada.